Tanzaniav0825/Algorithms-of-Data-Science/README.md

-# Test Header

-This is a test.
+# 🧠 Persona-Based AI Feedback Simulator

+##Production-Ready Streamlit App with TinyTroupe Integration

+This project provides a deployable AI-driven tool for generating persona-based coversations that stimulate product feedback.